fpauer/Full-Screen-Video-Android/README.md

 ## Playing a different video

-Since we set “singleLaunch” to property taskMode in the android manifest activity declaration, that means if we attempt to launch the VideoPlayer activity while its still running, onCreate() won’t be called, so it won’t play a different video.
+Since we set “singleLaunch” to property taskMode in the file AndroidManifest.xml, that means if we attempt to launch the VideoPlayer activity while its still running, onCreate() won’t be called, so it won’t play a different video.
 In this case, the onNewIntent() function must be called with the new intent.
 We simply parse the extras bundle to get the video path and it will play the new file.
 Please insert this code in the file VideoPlayerActivity.java :

 ```java
 protected void onNewIntent(Intent intent) {